What is wrong with expressing the confidence interval 3.8<σ2&l... | Study Prep in Pearson+

 1

-Recognize that the confidence interval for the variance \(\sigma^2\) is typically derived using the \(\chi^2\) (chi-square) distribution, which is asymmetric, not symmetric like the normal distribution.
+Understand that a confidence interval for variance (\(\sigma^2\)) is typically derived from a chi-square (\(\chi^2\)) distribution, which is asymmetric, unlike the normal distribution used for means.

-Understand that because of this asymmetry, the confidence interval for \(\sigma^2\) is expressed as an inequality: \(L < \sigma^2 < U\), where \(L\) and \(U\) are the lower and upper bounds calculated from the chi-square distribution quantiles.
+Recognize that the interval \(3.8 < \sigma^2 < 6.4\) is an inequality expressing the range where the true variance lies with a certain confidence level, not a symmetric interval around a point estimate.

+Note that expressing the confidence interval as \(\sigma^2 = 5.1 \pm 1.3\) implies a symmetric interval around 5.1, which is incorrect because the chi-square distribution is not symmetric and the midpoint is not the point estimate.

 Watch next